NavicoGroup/.github/profile/README.md

 ## 🙋‍ Your most trusted partner - Navico Group

-Whether on water or on the road, delivering an optimal user experience is at the heart of Navico Group’s business.
-It’s why we are proud to be the world’s leading supplier of products and integrated systems to the marine, RV, and Specialty Vehicle industries.
-Our broad portfolio of market leading brands in power management, digital control & monitoring, and networked devices are distributed globally to a diverse aftermarket and OEM customer base.
-Navico Group is driven, every day, to be the world’s most trusted partner to the marine and mobile industries.
+Navico Group is the global leader in technology, systems and solutions for a variety of industries, from Marine & RV to Specialty Vehicles and beyond.
+Our broad portfolio consists of the industry's leading brands in Power Systems, Digital Systems, Fishing Systems, and Performance Components including Ancor, Attwood, B&G, BEP, Blue Sea Systems, C-MAP, CZone, Garelick, Lenco, Lowrance, Marinco, MotorGuide, Mastervolt, ProMariner, RELiON, Simrad and Whale.

+Our team is committed and driven, every day, to be the most trusted supply partner to the marine and mobile industries...and beyond

 <!--